Book of Documents: Han dynasty: Modern and Old Scripts

-It originally consisted of 29 chapters, but the "Great Speech" 太誓 chapter was lost shortly afterwards and replaced by a new version.
+It originally consisted of 29 chapters, but the chapter "Great Speech" (Tài shì 太誓) was lost shortly afterwards and replaced by a new version.
 The remaining 28 chapters were later expanded into 30 when Ouyang Gao divided the "Pangeng" chapter into three sections.

 During the reign of Emperor Wu, renovations of the home of Confucius are said to have uncovered several manuscripts hidden within a wall, including a longer version of the Documents.

 These texts were referred to as "Old Script" because they were written in the pre-Qin seal script.

 They were transcribed into clerical script and interpreted by Confucius' descendant Kong Anguo.

 Han dynasty sources give contradictory accounts of the nature of this find.
 According to the commonly repeated account of the Book of Han, the "Old Script" texts included the chapters preserved by Fu Sheng, another version of the "Great Speech" chapter and some 16 additional ones.